george-steel/sigdigs-ebook/md-content/glossary.md

-international law setting into place requirements for all nations to have their sick and elderly restored to health at the **Tower.  **It failed to pass in the **International Confederation of Wizards**, and was one of Harry Potter's early failures.
+international law setting into place requirements for all nations to have their sick and elderly restored to health at the **Tower.  **It failed to pass in the **International Confederation of Wizards**, and was one of Harry Potter’s early failures.
 See also **Treaty for Health and Life.**

 Lectenberg, Susie